the-blundell-lab/TETRIS-seq/README.md

-This repository contains the bioinformatic pipeline for TETRIS-seq, the sequencing strategy used in Watson *et al.*, *"Evolutionary dynamics in the decades preceding acute myeloid leukaemia"* (Nature, 2026).
+This repository contains the bioinformatic pipeline for TETRIS-seq, the sequencing strategy used in Watson *et al.*, *"Evolutionary dynamics in the decades preceding acute myeloid leukaemia"* (Watson et al).
 TETRIS-seq applies duplex error-corrected sequencing to a panel covering clonal-haematopoiesis and AML-associated alterations (gene mutations, chromosomal rearrangements and mosaic chromosomal alterations, or mCAs) together with a custom in silico